camunda/camunda-docs-manual/content/reference/bpmn20/tasks/service-task.md

 ## Service Task Results

-The return value of a service execution (for a service task exclusively using expression) can be assigned to an already existing or to a new process variable by specifying the process variable name as a literal value for the `camunda:resultVariable` attribute of a service task definition.
+The return value of a service execution (for a Service Task exclusively using expressions) can be assigned to an already existing or to a new process variable by specifying the process variable name as a literal value for the `camunda:resultVariable` attribute of a Service Task definition.
 Any existing value for a specific process variable will be overwritten by the result value of the service execution.
 When not specifying a result variable name, the service execution result value is ignored.

 ```xml
 <serviceTask id="aMethodExpressionServiceTask"